jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 ## 3. Understanding Data

 ### 3.1.
 VIMO Analysis
-Cairo mentioned (2016) data visualization is to inform people.
-One quality of a good visualization is truthful using reliable information.
+Cairo mentioned (2016) data visualization is to enlighten and inform people.
+A good visualization is truthful with a reliable information.
-VIMO analysis is a tool to use to check data accuracy and validation.
+VIMO analysis is a method to check the data accuracy and validation.
 VIMO stands for Valid, Invalid, Missing, and Outliers.
 Valid, Invalid, and Missing components focus on missing data and valid range.
 In this data, there are missing data.
 Through google sheets filter, I found some blank and /N in few sections.
-I added /N in service request id 202457133382 address section because it was blank.
+I added /N in service request id 202457133382 address section because it was missing data.
 I also added Bylaw Services in property standards - grass long/weeds based on original document provided by City of Ottawa.
+If the adress column is \N, latitude and longitude need to be also \N.
 Other than blank spaces, I double checked to see any errors between latitude, longtitude, and address.
-If the adress column is \N, latitude and longitude need to be also \N.
-Latitude and longitude are in the valid range.

 ### outliers
 The values are extremely small or large relative to expectations.
-For instance, in my chart, Garbae and Recycling and License and Permits are outliers because Garbage and Recycling is the largest value and License and Permits is the smallest value.
+For instance, in my chart, Garbage and Recycling and License and Permits are outliers because Garbage and Recycling is the largest value and License and Permits is the smallest value.
 However, the data is not invalid just because the numbers are higher or smaller than norm.

 Support your claims by citing relevant sources.
 Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).